Wednesday, 23 October 2024

 Discovering purpose in randomness

 We may accept this, in part, when we read about it, consider it philosophically and think about it.
 But when the waves are bigger, wilder, more unpredictable than ever before we have been able to deal with, then we lose balance and get tossed and thrown.
-And our philosophical viewpoint is also tossed and thrown out.
+And our philosophical viewpoint is also tossed and thrown.
 But the actual experience of riding the waves can eventually bring us to the real knowledge.
 It depends on the point of view.

 Every wave, every experience, is an opportunity to discover more the connection between wave and ocean, through mastering the art of riding the waves.
-The inevitability of waves is not random fate, even if it may seem so.
+The inevitability of waves is not random fate, even if it seems so.
 But more even than just dealing with things we don’t understand, there is a purpose outlined in this existence for every participant in creation.
 To realise that purpose and put it into conscious practice is the goal of life.
 That’s what we’re here for.

 Thoughts, hopes and actions of the individual will not suddenly change - even good people make bad decisions - but the end purpose of living will be found if the waves of individual nature are accepted and understood in relation to the ocean of consciousness.
 To reject it out of hand - usually as a result of the strength of the storm - is actually to lose sight of the purpose.